valpackett/sweetroll/README.md

   - lets you use Markdown for post text, with nice [code highlighting](https://github.com/ben-eb/remark-highlight.js) and [math rendering](https://github.com/Rokt33r/remark-math)
   - the included admin panel (micro-panel) itself uses Micropub
 - sends [WebSub] \(formerly PubSubHubbub) notifications on new posts (for [readers])
+- uses [Granary] to provide content as Atom, ActivityStreams 2.0 and JSON Feed (with WebSub notifications too)
 - represents *all the things* as [Microformats2] objects
 - uses PostgreSQL with the [mf2sql] schema for storage
 - consists of services written in [Haskell] and [Node.js]